A New Definition of “Export”… and That’s Just the Tip of the Iceberg!

 - The restructuring of exclusions from the EAR (including information posted to the internet)

 - Activities which are not subject to the EAR (including certain transmissions of encrypted technology and software)

 - A dedicated period to address your questions

-This webinar will provide PowerPoint slides and include live video and commentary from Scott Gearity, who has been bringing over 15 years of consulting, training and corporate export compliance program management experience to bear for his clients.
+This webinar will provide PowerPoint slides and include video and commentary from Scott Gearity, who brings nearly 20 years of consulting, training, and corporate export compliance program management experience to bear for his clients.